Maj. Dr. Nuthida Wongwirawat, Ophthalmologist – Pediatric Ophthalmology

 Q: What was your reason to specialize in glaucoma?

-A: Glaucoma is the second leading cause of blindness, after cataracts.
+.
 Surgery can cure cataract blindness but there is no cure for glaucoma.
 It is a severe disease that afflicts four percent of the Thai population.
 It’s a challenging disease, and I want to help prevent patients from going blind.

 Q: What are the challenges in working in Ophthalmology?